Unlikely entrepreneurs: medtech's most wanted

 The university's Auckland Bioengineering Institute's (ABI) not-so-secret weapon is the teamwork it fosters between engineering and clinical brains.

-“The challenge with medtech is that engineers come up with beautiful solutions that doctors don’t care about and the problem with doctors is they come up with really bad solutions for things that bother them every day,” says UniServices' general manager of commercialisation, Will Charles.
+“The challenge with medtech is that engineers come up with beautiful solutions that doctors don’t care about and the problem with doctors is they come up with really bad solutions for things that bother them every day,” says UniServices' executive director of commercialisation, Will Charles.

 “If you can get those things working together in the same research institute, you start from the point of view of this matters, and this is the best way of designing something so you get closer to a real clinical need through engineering rather than working in silos.”